 flyer_final_small

 I know I promised you guys more frequent updates.
-Consider this a mini- until I have time to write a real one later this week.
+Consider this a mini-update until I have time to write a real one later this week.

 • We have re-added Champions Online.
 (No Cryptic, but I think you guys will like this…)